Payee Number Requirements

-Note: See Security Recommendations for documentation to accept from payees as proof of their identification numbers.
+Note: See Fraud Prevention Recommendations for documentation to accept from payees as proof of their identification numbers.

 TINS no longer uses an SSN or ITIN as the key payee identifier.
 See System-generated Random Number.
 The SSN or ITIN is still required under law for tax administration and identification for individuals, sole owners and individual partners of a partnership.
 This requirement has been adopted under these statutes: